 If you operate another business not providing a financial service, we advise the verification outcome and you may choose whether or not to accept the customer.
 We would advise not to of course.

-If the new customer cannot prove they exist nor prove their current residential address, you do not want them as a client.
+If the new customer cannot prove they exist nor prove their current residential address, you do not want them as a customer.

-If the new customer exists on a watch list of concern, you do not want them as a client.
+If the new customer exists on a watch list of concern, you do not want them as a customer.